The Cafetière. The French press. Whatever you call it, there is no denying that it is perhaps one of the most revered ways to brew coffee.

 - Coffee cup(s)

-We tend to brew our coffee using a 1 : 17 ratio – for example, 15g of coffee to 250ml of water, increasing each variable depending on how much you wish to make!
+We tend to brew our coffee using a 1 : 17 ratio – for example, 15g of coffee to around 250mg of water, increasing each variable depending on how much you wish to make!
+For example if you are using a larger press such as the Hario Cafetière, use 30g of coffee to 500mg of water for the same recipe, but double the amount, and so on.

 Step One – Water